Independent public reference library

 Summary

 Walking speed is a straightforward functional biomarker that reflects multiple ageing-related systems.
 It is informative but best interpreted alongside other measures.
+Its strength comes from combining simplicity, low cost, and strong outcome associations rather than from being a complete standalone ageing measure.
 [1] [3]

 References